ClarenceYk/gotwitter/README.md

 # GoTwitter - An easy to use Twitter SDK implemented using Go

-*Notice: This project is under deveplopment only implement Application-only authentication after the last commit.*
+*Notice: This project is under development only implements Application-only authentication after the last commit.*

 # Getting started